 Try to avoid alcohol.
 But if you do have a drink, limit your drinks to no more than two.
 When you are under the influence of alcohol, you significantly increase your chances of screwing things up – BIG time!
 Sometimes you just can’t help what comes out of your mouth when you’ve had one too many, and then, there is the unattractive drunk!

 2. Put your best foot forward

 Prepare for your date.
 Make sure you’re not tired, have an early night.
 Be presentable: showered and wearing clean clothes.
-Body odour and work clothing covered in paint are a real turn off.
-Saying that, you must feel comfortable.
+Body odor and work clothing covered in paint is a real turn-off.
+Saying that you must feel comfortable.
 So don’t overdo it.
 That includes aftershave and perfume!
 If you don’t like wearing high heels and don’t usually wear them, don’t; you will feel self-conscious and uncomfortable.
 You want to feel as relaxed and comfortable as possible – the more relaxed you feel on your date, the less likely you’ll screw things up!